 J & J Darlington Brothers Papers

 Business records of the historic Delaware County, Pennsylvania, dairy farm and creamery of J and J Darlington, as well as the business records of the Darlington/Darling Post Office, about 1879-1922.
 The rural branch of Postal Service was established about 1879 and officially closed in 1976.
 The name was changed to Darling Post Office in 1896 to avoid confusion with a Darlington in Beaver County, Pennsylvania.
+The collection also contains some family papers - specifically, designs by architecture student Martha S. Darlington.

 - Majority of material found within about 1875-1922